shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-08-ModifiyingExtensions.md

 ##### How to do it?

-[Here](https://github.com/shoutem/extension-examples/tree/master/extending-extension) is the open sourced extension as the final result of this chapter .
+[Here](https://github.com/shoutem/extension-examples/tree/master/extending-extension) is the open sourced extension as the final result of this chapter.
 Let's create a new extension:

 ```ShellSession
 $ shoutem init news-rss